 The only exception is during speeches.
 Any student absent or tardy (early departure included) during presentations will lose 20 points from their own speech grade.

 Assignments - All assignments are due at the beginning of class on the due date, with the exception of quizzes - which are due via Blackboard before class starts on the due date.
-Assignments that are more than one page must be stapled, or they will not be accepted.
-Extensions will not be granted for 'stapler finding time'.
-There is no late work accepted - this includes exams, homework, presentations, and in-class activities - even if you are absent.
-Extensions or exceptions will not be made for computer or printer issues.
+This includes all presentations